Advance your career with a master’s degree in engineering. Our convenient evening classes provide the flexibility your schedule demands.

 The non-project option requires a two-course sequence in 700- or 800-level EE/ME specialty courses and a final course (GE-791) in which a specialty paper is written.
 Each student completes an analysis/design of a certain aspect of the chosen specialty and presents it both orally and in writing.

 Geography is not a constraint for students interested in completing the MSE at a distance.
-In addition to the Blended, Internet format mentioned above, there also is an option to take courses via 100% on-line distance delivery.
-The rich faculty, student interaction that is the hallmark of the MSE is replicated in on-line classes creating dynamic and flexible learning environments.
+In addition to the face-to-face class format, there is also the option to take courses via 100% online distance delivery.
+The rich faculty, student interaction that is the hallmark of the MSE is replicated in online classes creating dynamic and flexible learning environments.
 Students can choose which format best fits their lives, while advancing their learning and professional skills.

 For more information, contact: